nikhilwac/nestjs-database/README.md

-# NestJS Database Integration
+# Research NodeJS NestJS Database Integration

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+This is a sample nestJS project used to demonstrate how we can implement graphql in nestJS application.

 ## Installation